Historic Cities of the Straits of Malacca: Inscription history

 The listing was originally added to Malaysia’s Tentative List for World Heritage in 2001.
 The site was inscribed on the list in 2008 by the World Heritage Committee at its 32nd session in Quebec City, Canada.

 Singapore and Phuket, also located on the Strait of Malacca, share a history of multicultural colonial development very similar to that of Melaka and George Town and were assessed for possible inclusion in the listing.
 However, Singapore’s historic core underwent extensive demolition and redevelopment during the 1970s and 1980s, and remaining historic properties lack the integrity necessary for consideration.
 Phuket’s historical core is considerably smaller and lacks the rich built heritage found in Melaka and George Town.

 A minor boundary adjustment was made to the Melaka buffer zone to incorporate the gazetted Chinese cemetery in the Bukit Cina area, as had been recommended in ICOMOS’ original report in 2008.

 ICOMOS identified the main threats to the property to be tourism development pressure and traffic.
 In the longer term, climate change and rising sea levels may create flooding problems.
 ICOMOS recommended that these issues be addressed specifically in future management plans.

+World Heritage Sites

+George Town

+The UNESCO-designated site within downtown George Town comprises a 109.38 ha core zone surrounded by a 150.04 ha buffer zone.
+This portion of the city centre is the oldest section of the entire city and reflects the British colonial era from the late 18th century.
+It had been officially designated as a historic enclave in 1987.
+The Penang Island City Council has identified 3,642 heritage buildings within both zones.